eliasolcina/Backgammon_Game/README.md

 ```
 The numbers above and below the board are the indices that correspond to each point

-We have removed the PIP score and the betting feature from the game since neither of us knows how that actually works and most people we know have never played with the feature.
+We have removed the PIP score and the betting feature from the game since neither of us knows how that actually works and most people we know have never
+played with the feature.

 In order to play the game you just have to download the python file and python it in your terminal/cmd.
 There are no real requirements.

+by Elias Olcina and Max Dinkelspiel
 ```
 python main.py
 ```